arihantverma/arihantverma.com/posts/personal-essays/published/2021/4-dec/why-is-sudarshan-kriya-like-brushing.md

 ---

 Think of this from this perspective.
 We eat, food gets stuck, we have to brush.
 We eat, it gets digested, we have to throw out the waste.
-With both of these activities if we don't clean, our bodies are smart enough to put pressure on your body so that you ultimately have to.
+With both of these activities if we don't clean, our bodies are smart enough to put pressure so that we ultimately have to.
 But the mind doesn't have a very evident excretory system.

-We use our mind all day, sometime nights ( dreams ) and it has been constantly working since years without any rest at all.
+We use our mind all day, sometimes nights ( dreams ) and it has been constantly working since years without any rest at all.
 Who is washing the mind?
+And how?

 ---